 I was born in Bermuda, a sunny, pink-beached island in the Atlantic ocean.
 My family moved to England when I was eight years old.
 I remember it being colder and darker than I was used to and I found it strange that the milk came in bottles instead of cartons.
 But I quickly fell in love with the Dorset and Wiltshire countryside, where I spent most of my childhood.

 After discovering I really enjoyed Greek myths and Latin at school, I went to Newnham College, Cambridge to study Classics.
 I loved being a student and stayed long enough to do a PhD (this means I get to call myself 'Dr', which I really like).
 Next, I worked as a historical researcher for authors and television companies.
 This means I was basically a time-travelling sniffer dog, finding out about all kinds of things from Helen of Troy and Russian princesses to Attila the Hun and the history of labradors.
 After that, I published two books for adult readers - a history of the women of the Roman empire and a crime novel set in ancient Rome (both written under my other name, Annelise Freisenbruch).

-I'm now living in the south-west of England again, teaching Latin to pupils aged ten and up and I've finally achieved my ultimate dream of writing my first book for children.
-Circus Maximus: Race to the Death is a story about twelve year old Dido who dreams of becoming the first female charioteer to race in the Circus Maximus, the greatest sporting stadium in the ancient world.
-It's full of action and danger and adventure and I was inspired to write it by all the horse and pony stories I loved reading when I was a child and had just moved to England.
-The book came out in hardback in March 2021 with Zephyr/Head of Zeus and the paperback follows in September.
-A sequel, Circus Maximus: Rivals on the Track will be published in February 2022 and there will be more books in the series to follow...
+I'm now living in the south-west of England again, teaching Latin to pupils aged ten and up and I've finally achieved my ultimate dream of becoming a children's author.
+The Circus Maximus series tells the story of a young girl called Dido who dreams of becoming the first female charioteer to race in the Circus Maximus, the greatest sporting stadium in the ancient world.
+It's an epic tale full of action and danger and adventure and I was inspired to write it by all the horse and pony stories I loved reading when I was a child and had just moved to England.

 Q and A with Annelise